Arnax308/Timer/README.md

 # How to convert to .exe

 You have 2 source code files, one for windows(timer-win.py) and one for Linux(timer.py).
+Choose the according to your need.

 Install pyinstaller via